xesscorp/XuLA2/FPGA/LX25/README.rst

     test_board_jtag/:
         This design is used by GXSTEST to test the SDRAM and report the success or failure through the JTAG and USB links.

+    test_board_jtag_new/:
+        This design is used by xstest.py to test the SDRAM and report the success or failure through the JTAG and USB links.

 =back